Drug War Facts

 · Reduce crime by fifty percent- end prohibition

 · The Government worries that ending cannabis prohibition sends a wrong message to children.
-But children have easier access to marijuana and other, more dangerous substances because of Prohibition.
+But liquor and tobacco laws have successfully discouraged use among children without turning their parents into criminals.

-· You cannot get rid of human desire for pleasure by passing a law against it.
+· You cannot get rid of human desire to seek pleasure and reduce stress by passing a law against it.

-· A certain percentage of people in every generation will destroy themselves on drugs regardless of prohibition.
+· A small percentage of people in every generation will destroy themselves on drugs regardless of the law.

-· For some people, freedom is an inalienable right, for others, it is a crime.
+· For some people, the freedom to make poor choices is an inalienable right, for others, it is a crime.

 · The most difficult task for a human being is to grant to others the same freedom you would expect for yourself.

-· Zero tolerance by the government is the end of privacy and choice for the citizen.
+· Zero tolerance by the government is the end of personal privacy and choice.

-· A speech by a politician that contradicts his or her privately held belief is both hypocrisy and expected in the political arena.
+· A speech by a politician that contradicts privately held belief – is both hypocritical and expected.

 · When it comes to pot smokers, Congress and the Supreme Court do not turn to the Constitution and the Bill of Rights; instead, they look to their own political interests.